Edgemont School District 23-1

 The financial reports were reviewed.

-Printz seconded by Miller to approve payment of claims as presented.
+Motion by Printz seconded by Gerard to approve payment of claims as presented.

 Mrs. Stevens, Mrs. Ferley and Mr. Zachow gave their administrative reports.